Syfert Injury Law Firm

 (e) Local government review of comments; adoption of plan or amendments and transmittal.

 1. The local government shall review the report submitted to it by the state land planning agency, if any, and written comments submitted to it by any other person, agency, or government.
-The local government, upon receipt of the report from the state land planning agency, shall hold its second public hearing, which shall be a hearing to determine whether to adopt the comprehensive plan or one or more comprehensive plan amendments pursuant to subsection (11).
-If the local government fails to hold the second hearing within 180 days after receipt of the state land planning agency’s report, the amendments shall be deemed withdrawn unless extended by agreement with notice to the state land planning agency and any affected person that provided comments on the amendment.
+The local government shall, upon receipt of the report from the state land planning agency, hold its second public hearing to determine whether to adopt the comprehensive plan or one or more comprehensive plan amendments pursuant to subsection (11).
+If the local government fails to hold the second hearing and adopt the amendments within 180 days after receipt of the state land planning agency’s report, the amendments shall be deemed withdrawn unless extended by agreement with notice to the state land planning agency and any affected person that provided comments on the amendment.
 The 180-day limitation does not apply to amendments processed pursuant to s.
 380.06.

 5. A plan or plan amendment adopted under the state coordinated review process shall go into effect pursuant to the state land planning agency’s notice of intent.
 If timely challenged, an amendment does not become effective until the state land planning agency or the Administration Commission enters a final order determining the adopted amendment to be in compliance.